-Car makers globally are seeking closer and less adversarial relationships with suppliers as they continue to outsource the production of components, E&T examines.
+Car makers are seeking closer ties with suppliers as they continue their quest to outsource production.

 The rapid growth of competition in the last quarter of the 20th century forced European and US car firms to seek out cost savings or perish.
 Both in-house component makers and outside suppliers have been affected profoundly, as the pursuit of cost savings has seen the transfer of in-house supply to an outsourced provider.
 This shift has enabled a greater exploitation of economies of scale in parts production, but has also produced a rationalising of vehicle makers' supply structure.

 During the 1980s, a major rationalisation occurred, with a reduction in the number of suppliers to the US and European car makers from 2,000 to 2,500 at the beginning of the decade to between 1,000 and 1,500 at the end.
 At the same time, these car makers were trying to reduce the number of suppliers to each assembly plant to between 350 and 500.
 This goal was reached by the early 1990s.
 However, the number of suppliers for each Japanese assembly plant was already much lower, at 170.

 Auto makers had come to the conclusion that more parts could be produced more economically by specialist suppliers than by in-house divisions.